-Daniel heads the firm’s Employee Benefits and Executive Compensation group.
-Daniel has extensive experience in representing and advising the firm’s clients, including Israeli and multinational publicly listed companies, start-ups and privately held companies, investment funds, financial institutions, executives and senior management regarding all aspects of designing, implementing and managing equity based compensation plans and benefits.
+Daniel also practises in the field of Options and Employee Equity Incentives.
+Daniel advises the firm’s clients, including foreign and Israeli and multinational companies and technology companies, as well as executives and senior management regarding all aspects of designing, implementing and managing equity based compensation plans and benefits.

-In addition, Daniel also advises Israeli and foreign companies in relation to various regulatory issues, including antitrust, R&D and innovation funding from the Office of Chief Scientist and defense export control.
+In addition, Daniel advises Israeli and foreign companies in relation to various regulatory issues, including antitrust, R&D and innovation funding from the Office of the Chief Scientist and defense export control.

 Prior to joining Barnea & Co., Daniel practiced law for several years in the international department of a leading Israeli firm.

 The Interdisciplinary Center Herzliya (LL.B, B.A Business Administration), 2009